Writing A Book Description By Thinking Like A Copywriter

 When it comes to this point, it is beyond writing a manuscript.

-The reader needs to know what they will feel and experience when they read your book.
+Readers need to know what they will experience when they read your book.

 Tell them about the emotional effects they will feel when traveling on the journey through your story.